WELCOME TO TOXIC CABIN AIR

 The Skies May Not Be as Friendly as You Think!

 Health problems created by unsafe air conditions in airplanes and especially problems caused by bleed air have been recognized by European governments and organizations, yet they are largely ignored by the airlines and oil companies in the United States.
 Or, even worse, that serious health problems can be caused by breathing in toxic air from airline cabins has been denied despite strong evidence of it’s effects.
+With the large fleet of commercial airplanes in the sky it would be a monumental undertaking to make sure the air we breathe is safe and that may be why the fight by the airlines and aircraft manufacturers has continued.

 When there is a hydraulic leak, the oil/fluid is heated dramatically by the engine.
 The outside air goes past the hydrolized oil, which is burned at over 500 degrees, creating a toxic substance called TOCP, with similar charactistics to what was known as agent orange by military personnel.